 These properties accept regular text, as well as keywords such as [Member] and [Level] for the hierarchy member and level caption respectively.
 For additional information about available keywords, refer to the Formatting text article.

-In the Look tab of the Properties panel, click Selected Style in the applicable section.
+In the Look tab of the Properties window, click Selected Style in the applicable section.

-As an example, change the Selected Style for links to use Red strokes of width 2.
+As an example, change the Selected Style for links to use Red strokes of a 2-pixel width.

 In the Main tab of the Properties window, select Highlight Related Links if all connected links should highlight at once when a node is selected.